DAWN REDWOOD

 RARE LANDMARK SPECIMEN TREE

-The origin of existing Dawn Redwood specimens trees growing today can be traced back to the original shipment of seed from the Harvard Expedition 1947.
+The origin of existing Dawn Redwood specimens growing today can be traced back to the original seeds from the Harvard Expedition, which were shipped in 1947.

-In 1947 Harvard University’s Arnold Arboretum sent another expedition to China to collect seed from these newly discovered redwoods.
-Despite a government ban, scientists accompanied by armed guards collected four pounds of seed and sent them to Boston.
-By 1948 this seed was being distributed to botanic gardens and universities across the world, most certainly saving the Dawn Redwood from extinction.
+In 1947, Harvard University’s Arnold Arboretum sent another expedition to China to collect seed from these newly discovered redwoods.
+Despite a government ban, scientists accompanied by armed guards collected four pounds of seed and sent it to Boston.
+By 1948, this seed was being distributed to botanic gardens and universities across the world, most certainly saving the Dawn Redwood from extinction.

 Dawn Redwood, from orginal Harvard 1948 exposition seed in the Arnold Arboretum